aaronmansfield5/aaronmansfield5/README.md

 ### Embracing dotNET & C#

-I looked into nearby colleges and found that my current college offers an A-Level course that teaches dotNET & C#.
-I seized the opportunity and applied, and within a month, I was accepted.
+I looked into nearby colleges and found that my current college offers an A-Level course that teaches dotNET, C#, and SQL.
+Intrigued by the possibility of expanding my knowledge, I seized the opportunity and applied.
+Within a month, I was accepted into the program.
+The course not only deepened my understanding of dotNET and C# but also introduced me to SQL, which has been essential for working with databases and data-driven applications.
+This comprehensive learning experience has greatly enhanced my skill set and opened up new opportunities in the world of software development.

 ### Diving into Full-Stack and Software Development